DDEvENet: Evidence-based Ensemble Learning for Uncertainty-aware Brain Parcellation Using Diffusion MRI: Discussion

 Furthermore, EVENet is designed to be a fast and compact tool for both parcellation and uncertainty estimation.
 The evidential component is integrated into the network structure, enabling uncertainty estimation without the need for retraining the model.
 On an RTX3090 GPU, EVENet completes both tasks in approximately 2 minutes.
 This efficiency makes EVENet particularly useful for guiding clinical assessments and ensuring reliable interpretations in a timely manner.

 Potential limitations of the present study, including suggested future work to address limitations, are as follows.
-First, it is interesting to integrate other imaging modalities, such as T1-weighted and functional MRI, for a more comprehensive understanding of brain structure and function.
-Second, optimizing EVENet for real-time processing could benefit surgical planning and intraoperative guidance.
-Incorporating advanced neural network training techniques, such as federated learning or transfer learning, could enhance training efficiency and effectiveness, facilitating the use of decentralized data sources while respecting privacy concerns or adapting the network to new tasks with minimal retraining.
-Finally, our evaluation was also limited to a certain age range and did not extend to very young ages (e.g., babies and neonates).
-Future work should include the curation of training data that reflect the anatomy of more specific populations.
+First, an interesting direction for future work is to integrate other imaging modalities such as T1-weighted and functional MRI into our framework.
+These modalities provide complementary structural and functional information that can further enhance the accuracy and robustness of uncertainty estimation.
+Multi-modal fusion strategies could be developed to leverage the strengths of each modality for a more comprehensive understanding of brain structure and function.
+Second, while our approach already offers a large computational advantage over the traditional registration-based approach, we acknowledge the potential for further optimization, particularly in the context of real-time processing for applications such as surgical planning and intraoperative guidance.
+Techniques such as model compression and pruning are promising directions to explore in the future, as they can reduce computational complexity.
+Although our current method meets the immediate demands of large-scale studies, further refinements in this area are feasible and will be considered in future work to enhance real-time capabilities.
+Third, recent advancements in self-supervised learning \citep{gui2024survey,huang2023self} and neural architecture search (NAS) \citep{kang2023neural,qin2023ng} have shown promise in medical imaging applications.
+Self-supervised learning could enable EVENet to leverage unlabeled data for pre-training, potentially improving performance on limited datasets.
+NAS could help in discovering more efficient network architectures tailored to our specific task, possibly reducing computational overhead.
+Incorporating these approaches in future work may enhance both the efficiency and generalizability of EVENet.
+Finally, we tested our method on populations with a wide age range including children, young adults, and elderly adults (see Supplementary Figure 1).
+However, our evaluation was also limited to a certain age range and did not extend to very young ages (e.g., babies and neonates).
+It is well known that the myelination of white matter in neonates is essentially different from the populations under study.
+Therefore, the curation of training data that reflects the anatomy of the specific populations might be needed to further improve the generalizability of EVENet across different age groups and developmental stages.